lamsond/majestic-cedars/src/org/whrhs/dlamson/csa/u9/l2/subclass-constructors.md

 		super(name);
 	}

+---
+# What does that mean?
 To fully understand why this is necessary and what the error message is saying, we need to understand the following 3 concepts.

 1. Default constructors.
 2. Why calling the super constructor is necessary.
 3. Implicit vs. Explicit super constructor calls.